PossibilityZero/tokyopickup-v2/README.md

 - Automatic calendar integration
   - Provide a subscribable calendar link that is automatically updates when new dates are added
 - Automated posting to FB
+- Automated posting to other services???
+(TikTok? 😆)
 - Support for other pickups???

 ## AWS SAM Default README